Big and small. Films Reviewed: Bad Shabbos, Mission Impossible: The Final Reckoning PLUS Inside-Out

 It’s late at night in Brooklyn New York.
 Jacob (Dave Davis) is broke, depressed and suffering from PTSD.
 He’s meeting with a support group of men and women.
 They are all former Chassids, ultra-orthodox Jews, who have left the insular communities they were born in.
 That’s why Jacob is disturbed to see a man in black standing by a streetlight outside.
 Why can’t they leave him alone?
 Turns out the man is there to offer Jacob a job: one that’s quick, easy, and well-paid.
 The catch?
 He has to start working immediately as a “Shomer” or (vigil.
 This means watching over a newly dead body until undertakers arrive at dawn to pick it up.
 Easier said than done.

-The widow, Mrs Litvack, says he’s not the right one for the job… but she doesn’t say why.
+the job… but she doesn’t say why.
 It soon becomes clearer to Jacob that this is not a good place to spend the night.
 The old house is full of shadows that seem to move, lightbulbs that frazzle and pop, and creaky sounds in the floorboards.
 The corpse is covered with a simple sheet, but Jacob keeps checking that it didn’t move.
 And as the minutes tick past, things start to get even weirder.
 A video he watches says there’s an ancient Mazzik there, an evil Jewish demon that can manipulate thoughts and dreams.
 It will play tricks on your mind, and shape shift into people you know and trust.
 And it can take human form.
 Is Jacob having a psychotic episode – he’s not taking his meds – or is the place really haunted?
 And will he survive until dawn?

 The Vigil is a terrifyingly-good horror movie that scared the pants off me.
 You experience everything Jacob sees, as he sees it, without always knowing if they’re hallucinations or the truth.
 Dave Davis is fantastic as Jacob, sharing through his facial expressions his fears, misgivings and guilt for past actions.
 This movie had me spontaneously shouting at the screen in terror at least three times, coming up with ever more scary surprises.
 This is Keith Thomas’s first film which manages to convey absolute terror in a small set, with a tiny cast, using minimal visual effects and great sound.
 This is definitely the scariest thing I’ve seen all year.